-- The Trust had invested in additional middle grade specialty doctors who were on-site and available 24/7.
-This was to ensure the safety of women and birthing people and to improve their experience following consultation with Multidisciplinary Team (MDT) staff. - The specialist bereavement midwife created a bereavement garden in the hospital grounds for bereaved parents of babies and children. - The specialist midwife was caring and compassionate and had gone above and beyond to develop the bereavement service for bereaved women and birthing people, and their families.

-- The maternity service recognised and understood their women and birthing people groups and the additional challenges the women and birthing people and families who accessed the service faced.
-Particularly around health inequalities, cocomplexities and co-morbidities.
-As a response to these challenges, the service had created more specialist roles to support women and birthing people in the hospital and community to improve the outcomes and experiences. - The access to information by women, birthing people, staff and public about the service, performance, policies and procedures was exemplary.
+- 1. The trust had invested in additional middle grade specialty doctors who were on-site and available 24/7.
+This was to ensure women and birthing people safety and improve their experience following consultation with MDT staff. - 2.
+The specialist bereavement midwife created a bereavement garden in the hospital grounds for bereaved parents of babies and children. - 3.
+The specialist midwife was caring and compassionate and gone above and beyond to develop the bereavement service for bereaved women and their families. - 4.
+The maternity service recognised and understood their women and birthing people groups and the additional challenges the women and families who accessed the service faced.
+Particularly around health inequalities, cocomplexities and comorbidities.
+As a response to these challenges, the service had created more specialist roles to support women in the hospital and community to improve the outcomes and experiences of the women. - 5.
+The access to information by women, birthing people, staff and public about the service, performance, policies and procedures was exemplary.
 Women and birthing people had access 60 information leaflets about pregnancy, condition and delivery.
-Women and birthing people, staff and the public could also access 105 service maternity specific policies and guidelines on the website.
-The service had also created a maternity glossary of terms and several virtual maternity area tours available on their website for women and birthing people to access.
+Women, staff and the public could also access 105 service maternity specific policies and guidelines on the website.
+The service had also created a maternity glossary of terms for women and several maternity areas tour videos which was available on their website for women to access.
 The information on the maternity website could be translated to any language.

 Ratings of the Maternity service did not change the ratings for the hospital overall.
-The overall hospital rating remains as 'good'.
+The overall hospital rating remains as good.

-Other areas of the Trust were inspected during April and May 2019, when the Trust received an unannounced COC inspection which focused across 4 key areas, urgent and emergency care, surgery, medical care and maternity.
-Medical care increased its 'safe' rating of 'good' from a 'requires improvement' rating in 2016; in Surgery, 'safe' was regraded from 'good' to 'requires improvement'.
+Other areas of the Trust were inspected during April and May 2019, when the Trust received an unannounced CQC inspection which focused across 4 key areas, urgent and emergency care, surgery, medical care and maternity.
+Medical care increased its safe rating good from a requires improvement rating in 2016); in Surgery, 'safe' was regraded from 'good' to 'requires improvement'.
 In urgent and emergency care, the rating for 'well-led' was amended from 'good' to 'requires improvement.'
 All other inspected areas maintained their previous ratings.
-Other areas were not inspected during this period and retain their rating of 'good'.
+All other areas were not inspected during this period and retain their rating of Good.